Answer a few questions

 Is it worth trimming more than one branch?

-If you just have one branch that is causing an issue, maybe his rubbing on your roof, or just for ascetical appeal, but in my opinion it is worth investigating getting at least an inspection of the other branches on your tree or having a few others trimmed where needed/ advised by tree services.
+If you just have one branch that is causing an issue, maybe his rubbing on your roof, or just for ascetical appeal, but in my opinion it is worth investigating getting at least an inspection of the other branches on your tree or having a few others trimmed where needed/ advised by local tree cutting services.